This trial will evaluate the impact of Speech & Language UK’s Early Talk Boost intervention on the language outcomes of children aged 3-4 years.

 - January-June 2026: intervention settings complete the training and deliver the Early Talk Boost intervention to the selected children; control settings continue with usual practice

-- June-July 2026: NFER Test Administrators visit settings to administer the post-test to the selected children and settings complete surveys
+- June-July 2026: NFER Test Administrators visit settings to administer post-test selected children and settings complete surveys

 - May 2027: research findings published in a report on the EEF website.